mbasing/mbasing/README.md

 - 🔭 I’m currently working on Salesforce Commerce Cloud Development
-- 🌱 I’m currently learning Software Development & Engineering
+- 🌱 I’m currently learning NodeJS, ExpressJS, ReactJS, Cypress
 - 👯 I’m looking to collaborate with other software developers
 - 💬 Ask me about anything
 - 📫 You can reach me on mosesbasing@gmail.com